SachsAlex/mclx-blackjack/README.md

 ## Description

-Play BlackJack, bet a certain amount with the chips and achieve new Highscores.
+Play BlackJack, bet a certain amount with the chips and achieve new Highscores. <br />
-If you plan to use this repository, please reference **Acknowledgments**.
+If you plan to use this repository, please reference **Acknowledgments**. <br />
 The used icons are only for free, if you give credit to the creators via a link to the original.

 ## Getting Started